Kalyani-Bambal/aws-iam-role-checker/README.md

-# aws-iam-role-checker
+## aws-iam-role-checker:
-This repository holds a GitHub Actions workflow that checks if specific IAM roles exist in your AWS account.
-It’s safe, reusable, and automated using OpenID Connect (OIDC) (so no AWS keys in GitHub Secrets).
+**(This repository holds a GitHub Actions workflow that checks if specific IAM roles exist in your AWS account.
+It’s safe, reusable, and automated using OpenID Connect (OIDC) (so no AWS keys in GitHub Secrets).)**

 # 🛡️ AWS IAM Role Checker (GitHub Actions + OIDC)